 The Honors College and the Office of Undergraduate Research jointly support teams of undergraduate research students in the arts, social sciences or humanities (ASH) disciplines, who collaboratively work as members of a faculty-led research or design team.

-Each ASH Scholars program consists of 10-12 students who work closely with a faculty member on an established research project.
+Each ASH Scholars program consists of eight to 12 students who work closely with a faculty team on an established research project.
 ASH Scholars are awarded a scholarship of $3,000 for the year.
 There are five current ASH Projects:

 How to Apply

 To apply for this scholarship, log into ScholarshipUniverse using your MU assigned username and password and search “ASH Scholarship”.